Foreign Super foods In India – Worth it?

 A shift to Foreign Super foods really work?

-- The number of underweight people in our country has gone up to huge numbers from 2014.
+- The number of underweight people in our country has gone up to huge numbers.
 In the same period, people has gone fatter from a certain percentage to a lethal one

 - Without much physical exertion how do we lose weight with just a major shift in diet patterns?